mvolkmann/blog/src/flutter.md

 ## GeoLocation

 The {% aTargetBlank "https://pub.dev/packages/geolocator", "geolocator" %}
-library is a popular option for getting the current latitude and longitude of a device.
+package is a popular option for getting the current latitude and longitude of a device.
-For a basic example app that uses this library, see this {% aTargetBlank "https://github.com/mvolkmann/flutter_geolocation", "GitHub repo" %}.
+For a basic example app that uses this package, see this {% aTargetBlank "https://github.com/mvolkmann/flutter_geolocation", "GitHub repo" %}.
 The README contains instructions on configuring Android and iOS to request permission for obtaining geolocation data.